Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Proof of Theorem

-which implies that the volume of the region $\Db_1$ is smaller than the volume of $\Db_2$.
+We assume that a single brain mode is dominant for each user at each time.
+We index this single mode as $k$.
+For each user $i$ with this dominant mode, {$\wb_i=[w_1,\cdots,w_{d+1}]$} has the following probability density function: { } We want to find the smallest region $\mathcal{D}$ in $\mathds{R}^{d+1}$, in which the delay perception lies with probability $\gamma$, i.e., { } $\Db$ is not a unique region.
+However, the objective is to find the smallest region.
+To this end, we need to find the region where {$f(w_1,w_2,\ldots,w_{d+1})$} has the greatest value, i.e., if { } and also{ } then { } which implies that the volume of the region $\Db_1$ is smaller than the volume of $\Db_2$.
 Hence, if we find the region $\Db$ for which (\ref{eq:Region D definition}) holds, and, using (\ref{eq:appendix:less than}), show that all other regions for which (\ref{eq:Region D definition}) holds have greater volumes, then, we would have found the smallest region $\Db$, in which the human behavior will stay with the probability $\gamma$.

-Since $\wb_i$ is distributed according to a multivariate Gaussian, we can find the region where it has the highest probability density, i.e., $\big\{\wb_i|f(\wb_i)>C_1\big\}$.
+Since $\wb_i$ is distributed according to a multivariate Gaussian, we can find the region where it has the highest probability density, i.e., {$\big\{\wb_i|p(\wb_i)>C_1\big\}$}.
 This region can be written as:

 which is equivalent to